-Our teacher training programme requires our staff to visit and observe the teaching of a trainee teacher four times each year, on average.
-It also requires the trainee to be at the university one day per week during term time, on average.
+Our teacher training programme requires our staff to visit the placement setting, observe the teaching of a trainee teacher and support the mentor a number of times each year.
+It also requires the trainee to be at the university regularly.
 Therefore, this apprenticeship course is only viable for individuals whose place of employment is comfortably within a commutable distance from our Clifton campus.
 As a rough rule of thumb, that is about 50 miles distance, or one hour travelling time, but we make decisions on a case-by-case basis.

-We are an Independent School; can we place an apprentice on this programme?
+We are a Private/Independent School; can we place an apprentice on this programme?